Chicago Athletic Association: History

-The University Club football team was the initial first-rate team produced by the city, because Illinois and Northwestern were still years away from being competitive, and Amos Alonzo Stagg would not form the University of Chicago's program until 1892.
+The University Club football team was produced by the city, because Illinois and Northwestern were still years away from being competitive, and Amos Alonzo Stagg would not form the University of Chicago's program until 1892.

 Chicago society therefore needed a team to represent the city in annual Thanksgiving Day games, and from 1888 to 1891 they created the University Club team and had it compete against either Michigan or Cornell each year.
 The University Club team was made up of recent college graduates, whose families were from Chicago but who were products of east coast football programs.

 In 1892, the Chicago A. A. football team not only took over the primary football role of the University Club team, it built a program of playing a season-long schedule of university and club teams.
 That team included at least eight names from the 1891 University Club team, and added Yale halfback star Pudge Heffelfinger to the line-up.
 The 1893 team featured Heffelfinger, Yale, Laurie Bliss, and five players from the University Club.

 In 1893 at the Chicago World's Fair, the Chicago A. A. played one of the first night football games against West Point (the earliest being on September 28, 1892, between Mansfield State Normal and Wyoming Seminary).
 Chicago won the game 14–0.
 The game lasted only 40 minutes, compared to the normal 90 minutes.

+Although nominally amateur, the club was suspected of covertly compensating its football players with generous expense payments.
+Caspar Whitney of Harper's Weekly alleged more blatant professionalism, accusing the club of paying center Archibald Stevenson $600 to play the 1895 season.

 The exterior of the Chicago Athletic Association building (1893) is based on the Doge's Palace in Venice.